fahidjavid/doc-test/docs/import-demo-contents.md

 ### **Step 4**

-Navigate to **Dashboard > Appearance > Menus** and use the Already Imported Menu from XML and assign it to theme location "Header Menu" from Menu Settings section below menu.
+Navigate to **Dashboard &rarr; Appearance &rarr; Menus** and use the Already Imported Menu from XML and assign it to theme location "Header Menu" from Menu Settings section below menu.
 After that save the menu.
 As pointed in screenshot below.

 ![img](img/header-menu.png)

 ### **Step 5**

-To configure reading settings you need to visit **Dashboard > Settings > Reading** and choose that front page displays as static page.
+To configure reading settings you need to visit **Dashboard &rarr; Settings &rarr; Reading** and choose that front page displays as static page.
 Then select Home as Front Page and News as Posts Page (displayed in the following screenshot).

 ![img](img/install-09.png)